nooosmoking/FileStreams/README.md

 `mv` WHAT WHERE – enables to transfer or rename a file if WHERE contains a file name without a path.
 `ls` – displays the current folder contents (file and subfolder names and sizes in KB) `cd FOLDER_NAME` – changes the current directory

-Let's assume there is MAIN folder on disk C:/ (or in the root directory, depending on OS) with the following hierarchy:
-- MAIN
-  + folder1
-    * image.jpg
-    *	animation.gif
-  +	folder2
-    * text.txt
-    *	Program.java

 Example of the program operation for MAIN directory:
 ```